PACELab/GAMMA/configs/SN/Readme.txt

 compose_valid_json.2
 unique_upload_id services is the last service

+compose_valid_json.5
+text-service is the last service to finish.
+Also, social-graph-service GetFollowers leads to mongo access as redis get fails! (asynchronous and caching. wicked!)

 home_valid_json.1
 home-timeline-service calls gets the post IDs from Redis.
 Passes this to post-storage-service.
 ReadPosts method of PSS checks if they are in memcached.
 If some or all or missing, gets them from mongo and sets the memcached too.